 Transplanting iris is a normal part of iris care.
-When well cared for, iris plants will need ro be divided on a regular basis.
+When well cared for iris plants will need to be divided on a regular basis.
 Many gardeners wonder when is the best time to transplant iris and how should one go about moving iris from one place to another.
 Keep reading to learn more about how to transplant iris.

 Signs You Need to Transplant Iris